 A packed Amex Stadium was filled with emotion as fans paid tribute to Roger Cohen MBE, a true local hero whose 42-year service with the Royal National Lifeboat Institution (RNLI) was celebrated during a halftime video tribute at today’s Brighton & Hove Albion match.

-A Lifetime of Service and Dedication
+A Lifetime of %%UKNIP_ANCHOR_1%% and Dedication

-Roger’s record is remarkable:
+Roger's %%UKNIP_ANCHOR_2%% is remarkable:

-Starting as a crew member and helm at Brighton RNLI, Roger later served at the Tower Lifeboat Station on the Thames — the busiest in the UK — before becoming lifeboat operations manager at both Brighton and Newhaven stations.
+Starting as a crew member and helm at Brighton RNLI, Roger later served at the Tower Lifeboat Station on the Thames — the busiest in the UK — before becoming lifeboat operations manager at both Brighton and %%UKNIP_ANCHOR_5%% stations.

-A Champion for Progress and Inclusion
+A %%UKNIP_ANCHOR_11%% for Progress and Inclusion

-Under Roger’s leadership, Brighton RNLI became the UK’s first LGBT-accredited lifeboat station and was the first to officially participate in Brighton Pride, highlighting his commitment to modernising the service while staying true to its core mission.
+Under Roger's leadership, Brighton RNLI became the UK's first LGBT-accredited lifeboat station and was the first to officially participate in Brighton %%UKNIP_ANCHOR_12%%, highlighting his commitment to modernising the service while staying true to its core mission.

-Tributes Pour In
+Tributes %%UKNIP_ANCHOR_14%% In

 Recommended for you